syn990/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/theming/theme-engine.md

-the desktop's Themes menu re-renders every themed app's own config format — Waybar's CSS, LabWC's Openbox-style `themerc`, Qt's `qt6ct`/`qt5ct` color schemes, GTK3's CSS overrides, `foot`'s terminal palette, `mako`'s toast styling, Superfile's theme TOML — from that one file's variables.
+the desktop's Themes menu re-renders every themed app's own config format — Waybar's CSS, LabWC's Openbox-style `themerc`, Qt's `qt6ct`/`qt5ct` color schemes, GTK3's CSS overrides, `foot`'s terminal palette, `mako`'s toast styling — from that one file's variables.
 Nothing about this is templated at build time or baked into a package: the `.theme` files, the templates that consume them, and the script that renders them are all plain text under `DotfileOverlay/`, editable on a running system exactly